Competing Spin Liquid Phases in the S=$\frac{1}{2}$ Heisenberg Model on the Kagome Lattice

 \emph{Result} - We perform the above algorithm to the four promising classes with virtual bond dimension $D=6$ and $D=7$.
 Results measured by VMC-TERG are presented in Fig.\ref{fig:kagome_energy_fit}.
 Energy densities of optimized wavefunctions are measured in the $8\times8\times3$ kagome lattice, and the scaling over $D_{cut}$ is applied.
-We fit energy densities as power law functions of $D_{cut}$: $E\sim\frac{1}{D_{cut}^\alpha},1\le\alpha\le2$, where fitting parameter $\alpha$ is chosen to have the best fitting quality \footnote{i.e., the minimal sum of square of the vertical distances from data points to the fitted curve}.
-Energy densities obtained from extrapolation to infinite $D_{cut}$ are presented in Table \ref{tab:energy_densities}.
-We warn the readers that this type of extrapolation-schemes is only empirically justified\cite{wang2011monte,wang2013constructing}.
+We fit energy densities as power law functions of $D_{cut}$: $E(D_{cut})= E_0+b\cdot D_{cut}^{-\alpha},1\le\alpha\le2$, where fitting parameter $\alpha$ is chosen to have the best fitting quality \footnote{i.e., the minimal sum of square of the vertical distances from data points to the fitted curve}.
+Energy densities obtained from extrapolation to infinite $D_{cut}$~(i.e. $E_0$) are presented in Table~\ref{tab:energy_densities}, where fitting errors are obtained at 0.5 confidence level.
+We warn the readers that this type of extrapolation-schemes is only empirically justified\cite{wang2016tensor}.
+We test the robustness of this fitting recipes on the two zero-flux states in Appendix~\ref{app:robustness}.

-As shown in Fig.\ref{fig:kagome_energy_fit} and Table \ref{tab:energy_densities}, energy densities of the two zero-flux classes are significantly lower than those of the two $\pi$-flux classes, which indicates the ground state of NN KAFH should be a zero-flux spin liquid.
+As shown in Fig.\ref{fig:kagome_energy_fit} and Table~\ref{tab:energy_densities}, energy densities of the two zero-flux classes are significantly lower than those of the two $\pi$-flux classes, which indicates the ground state of NN KAFH should be a zero-flux spin liquid.
 However, these two zero-flux classes have degenerate optimal energy density for both $D=6$ and $D=7$ within error bar.
 It appears that our method fails to determine the correct class of the $Z_2$ spin liquid for the NN KAFH model.

 In fact, the most natural way to interpret the energy degeneracy is that the ground state is actually a $U(1)$ Dirac spin liquid\cite{Ran:2007p117205,hermele2008properties,Iqbal:2013p60405} rather than a gapped $Z_2$ spin liquid.
 To justify this statement, we note that the $U(1)$ Dirac spin liquid is the ``parent class'' of these two zero-flux $Z_2$ spin liquids.
 One way to see this is to go to the Abrikosov fermion language\cite{Yang:2012p147209,Lu:2014p,Qi:2015p100401}, in which the $U(1)$ Dirac spin liquid is described by gapless fermionic spinons coupling to the internal $U(1)$ gauge field.
 By adding pairings of fermionic spinons, the $U(1)$ gauge field will be Higgsed to $Z_2$, leading to $Z_2$ spin liquids.
 Patterns of pairing are constrained by lattice symmetries, and different pairing patterns give different $Z_2$ spin liquids.